thebigfilecom/thebigfile-com-dev/submodules/motoko/doc/md/base/Region.md

 The current region allocation and region contents are preserved across upgrades.

-NB: The IC's actual stable memory size (`ic0.stable_size`) may exceed the total page size reported by summing all regions sizes.
+NB: The BIG's actual stable memory size (`ic0.stable_size`) may exceed the total page size reported by summing all regions sizes.
 This (and the cap on growth) are to accommodate Motoko's stable variables and bookkeeping for regions.
-Applications that plan to use Motoko stable variables sparingly or not at all can increase `--max-stable-pages` as desired, approaching the IC maximum (initially 8GiB, then 32Gib, currently 64Gib).
+Applications that plan to use Motoko stable variables sparingly or not at all can increase `--max-stable-pages` as desired, approaching the BIG maximum (initially 8GiB, then 32Gib, currently 64Gib).
 All applications should reserve at least one page for stable variable data, even when no stable variables are used.

 Usage: